Dr. Ryan Stewart, DO

 First visit (about 60 minutes):

-• External and internal assessment of pelvic floor muscles
+• An external and internal check of your pelvic floor muscles

-• Education about your anatomy and how it relates to symptoms
+• Education about your anatomy and how it connects to your symptoms

 Follow-up sessions (30-60 minutes):